3264876581/goAstar/README.md

 ![1](https://github.com/user-attachments/assets/5681ae5d-20b0-444d-b9b6-e7f3a95152ea)

-you can judge PathFind like this to use smallest cost index:
+you can judge PathFind flag then loop SmoothFinalIndex like this to use smallest cost index in FinalPathList:

 ```go